-- The Blandford School, for students aged from 11 18. - Eight primary schools for children from 4 II years: Archbishop Wake, Blandford St Mary, Downlands, Dunbury, Durweston, Milldown, Pimperne and Spetisbury.
+- The Blandford School, for students aged from 11 18.

+- Bryanston Independent School, for students aged from 13 18.

+- Bryanston Prep School, for boys and girls aged 3 7 and girls 7 13.

+- Eight primary schools for children from 4 11 years:

+- Archbishop Wake;

+- Blandford St Mary;

+- Downlands;

+- Dunbury;

+- Durweston;

+- Milldown;

+- Pimperne;

+- Spetisbury.

 The schools aim to offer to all the Blandford area children a rich, inclusive and challenging education which will enable them to reach their maximum potential as future citizens.
 To this end, the schools work in close partnership at all levels through planning and evaluation meetings, joint teacher and staff development and shared resources.
 Schools in the Network communicate and work together on key pastoral issues such as attendance, behaviour, punctuality and safeguarding.

 We offer to our children: